xerolinux/XeroWiki/docs/chaotic-tool.md

 This **Unofficial Chaotic-AUR Tool** is a native `PyQt6` desktop application for Arch-based systems that lets you enable or disable the **Chaotic-AUR** repository using your system’s polkit (pkexec) authentication.

 It provides a clean dark-themed interface with an on-screen Enabled/Disabled status indicator, an always-visible output log, and built-in pages to browse the live package list (via the Chaotic backend API) with search, view recent build/pipeline status, check deployments/mirrors, and see the official Chaotic team members with GitHub avatars and quick links.

+You can also search for package to see if it's available on the repo via the **Packages** Page.
+I humanized their names for more clarity...

 ---